stanford-rc/www.sherlock.stanford.edu/src/docs/storage/common-datasets.md

 To help researchers save time on downloads, Stanford Research Computing hosts databases and models for commonly used software in `$COMMON_DATASETS`.
-This is a read-only storage space that is accessible to all Sherlock users, even those who do not own Oak storage.
+This is a read-only storage space that is accessible to all Sherlock users.

 ### Optimizing performance